atgeller/atgeller.github.io/_pages/about.md

 I enjoy cooking and baking, when I have time/energy.
 My time is often wasted watching various sports, TV shows, and movies.

+In January 2026, I will be joining the [CUDA-Q](https://developer.nvidia.com/cuda-q) team at NVIDIA full-time as a software engineer working on quantum compilation.